 Also, parents who receive advice from their own parents are likely to make better parenting decisions, says Marcia Ryan, a counselor and parenting coach in Quincy, Illinois.
 “It really does take a village to raise a child,” she says.
 “You can bounce ideas off each other.
 If a situation comes up that the parents don’t know how to deal with, they have the support of the grandparents.”

 Having more frequent exposure to their grandparents helps children gain a better understanding of the world and how much it has changed since their grandparents were young, says Ryan.
-One of the important ways in which grandparents enrich their grandchildren’s lives is by sharing stories about their own past.
+One of the important roles a grandparent plays is to enrich their grandchildren’s lives is by sharing stories about their own past.

 Children learn from their grandparents that there was a time when there were no computers or smartphones.
 They also may gain a better appreciation for activities that don’t involve being connected to the internet, such as reading books and spending time outdoors.